 - If you have customers that have credit accounts, NAB Direct Debit allows you to debit funds straight from your customers’ accounts.
 This reduces the amount of time you spend chasing up late payments.

 - Plus, if you pay your bills promptly, you’re going to develop a better relationship with your suppliers.
-Automating your payments and setting up direct debits with NAB Business Cards means you’re reducing the stress, hassle, and administrative burden.
+Automating your payments and setting up direct debits with Business Credit Cards means you’re reducing the stress, hassle, and administrative burden.

 Use accounting software to keep everything up to date and compliant